ApowoGames/FairyGUI-Phaser/README.md

 [Related Editor](https://www.fairygui.com/download)

-PS:If you have any questions, please submit an issue.
+P.S.
+If you have any questions, please submit an issue.
 The plugin is still under development.
 We can help the project grow better. :)